digitalcredentials/learner-credential-wallet/README.md

 editing.
 If your editor does not, you can manually lint by running `npm run lint` in the project root.

-This project also uses **environment variables**.
-You'll need to make a copy of `config.ts.example`, rename it to `config.ts` and fill in the required values.
+This project also uses **environment variables**, which are stored in `config.ts`.
+These values can be overridden, but development values should not be committed to the repository.

 ### Project Structure